joxborrow/loan_default/Credit Default Final Report.md

 - More sophisticated models: Try additonal modeling techinques (Support Vector Machines, etc.)
+- Futher tuning on the Random Forest may yeild better results.
 - Additional Feature Engineering: Examine other transformations (Box Cox for for normality, or perhaps binning certain features)